Alexander-D-Karpov/webring/README.md

 ## Features

 - Dashboard for managing websites in the webring
-- Automatic uptime checking of websites
+- Automatic uptime checking of websites (with proxy support)
 - API endpoints for navigating the webring
 - Basic authentication for the dashboard